ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

   `ni-measurement-plugin-package_builder -i`
 - Users will be prompted to enter the required inputs for building measurements.
 - To build multiple measurement plugins, the parent directory containing the measurement plugin folders must be provided.
+- Users can provide comma separated measurement plugin indexes, for building measurements.
 - The command line interface will show the directory where the .nipkg files are generated.
   ![interactive_mode](interactive_mode.png)

+Note: For uploading the packages, if the API URL and Workspace are not provided then the `SystemLink client configuration` will be utilized, whereas API key and Feed name must be provided.

 ## Alternative implementations and designs